biocorecrg/nextcloud-docker/README.md

 # nextcloud-docker

-Docker recipe for Nextcloud instance behind a proxy
+Docker recipes and configuration for Nextcloud Apache instance behind a NGINX proxy